Better Process Mapping and Sparse Quadratic Assignment: Preliminaries

-\subparagraph*{Related Work.} There has been a \emph{huge} amount of research on GP, and we refer the reader to \cite{GPOverviewBook,SPPGPOverviewPaper} for extensive material and references.
+There has been an enormous amount of research on GP, and we refer the reader to \cite{GPOverviewBook,SPPGPOverviewPaper} for extensive material and references.
 All general-purpose methods that work well on large real-world graphs are based on the multilevel principle.
 The basic idea can be traced back to multigrid solvers for systems of linear equations \cite{Sou35}.
-Well-known MGP software packages include Jostle~\cite{walshaw2000mpm}, Metis~\cite{karypis1998fast}, and Scotch~\cite{Scotch}.
+Well-known multi-level GP software packages include Jostle~\cite{walshaw2000mpm}, Metis~\cite{karypis1998fast}, and Scotch~\cite{Scotch}.
 Jostle contains algorithms to compute processor assignments in scientific simulations.
 Jostle integrates local search into a multi-level method to partition the model of computation and communication.
 To do so, they solve the problem on the coarsest level and afterwards perform refinement that takes the user supplied network communication model into account.
 Scotch performs dual recursive bipartitioning to perform this task.

 There is likewise a large literature on process mapping, often in the context of scientific applications using MPI (Message-Passing Interface).
 Hatazaki~\cite{Hatazaki98} was among the first authors to propose graph partitioning to solve the MPI process mapping problem for unweighted process topologies.
 Tr\"aff~\cite{Traff02:topology} used a similar approach, and gave one of the first non-trivial implementations for the NEC vector supercomputers.
 Mercier and Clet-Ortega and later Jeannot~\cite{mercier2009towards,MercierJeannot11} simplify the mapping problem by only considering the topology inside the compute nodes themselves and ignoring the topology of the network.
 Multiple placement policies are investigated to enhance overall system performance.
 Yu et al.~\cite{YuChungMoreira06} discuss and implement embedding heuristics for the BlueGene $3d$ torus systems.
 Hoefler and Snir~\cite{HoeflerSnir11} optimize instead the congestion of the mapping, show that this problem is NP-complete, and give a corresponding heuristic with an experimental evaluation based on application data from the Florida Sparse Matrix Collection.
 Routing aware mapping heuristics taking the hierarchy of specific hardware topologies into account were discussed in~\cite{Abdel-GawadThottethodiBhatele14}.
 Vogelstein \etal~\cite{Vogelstein15} concentrate on solving general quadratic assignment and graph matching problems.
 They propose a gradient based heuristic that involves solving assignment problems and give experimental evidence for better solution quality and speed compared to certain other heuristics.
 The worst-case complexity of their approach is high, $O(n^3)$ steps.